-If you have a colostomy or ileostomy you may not be able to take some types of laxatives.
-Your doctor will want to assess your constipation and the cause of your constipation before recommending the best treatment for you.
+If you have a bag on your tummy to collect your poo (stools or faeces) it is called a colostomy or ileostomy.
+You may not be able to take some types of laxatives.
+Your doctor or nurse will want to assess your constipation and the cause of your constipation before recommending the best treatment for you.

 Remember that if you have constipation and vomiting, do not take laxatives without checking with your doctor or nurse first.
 If your bowel is blocked, the laxatives will do more harm than good.

 You can buy many laxatives over the counter at the chemist, supermarket, or health food store without a prescription from your doctor or nurse.
 Other type of laxatives need a doctor’s prescription.
 Laxatives come as